thanos-io/thanos/docs/components/store.md

 ## Caching Bucket

-Thanos Store Gateway supports a "caching bucket" with chunks caching to speed up loading of chunks from TSDB blocks.
+Thanos Store Gateway supports a "caching bucket" with chunks and metadata caching to speed up loading of chunks from TSDB blocks.
 Currently only memcached "backend" is supported:

 ```yaml
 backend: memcached